sonata-nfv/son-tutorials/upb-osm-hackfest-sdk-demo/README.md

 ```

 This should start the services and return the `service_instance_uuid` of the started service.
 Call `vim-emu compute list` again, and you'll see the three containers of our three VNFs started.

+#### Termination

+To stop the vim-emu emulator, type `exit` in the `containernet` terminal.
+You may need to press "Enter" a couple of times before seeing the `containernet>` prompt.

+**Congratulations, you successfully completed the 5GTANGO SDK tutorial!**